 - In conditions different from those of his or her home waters

-The intent of this requirement is to ensure that a race official candidate has both the technical skills and the people skills to work successfully with a variety of volunteers, competitors and boats in a variety of conditions.
-Because venues vary widely within regions and around the country, the candidate’s Area Race Officer will have discretion when determining what qualifies as an out-of-venue event.
+The intent of this requirement is to ensure that a race officer candidate has both the technical and people skills to work successfully with a variety of volunteers, competitors and boats in a variety of conditions.
+Because venues vary widely within regions and around the country, the candidate’s ARO will have discretion when determining what qualifies as an out-of-venue event.

 Local Sailing Organization Endorsement: An endorsement is required from a flag officer of the candidate’s yacht club, sailing center or fleet confirming that he or she is a member, employee or volunteer in good standing and has the organization’s endorsement.